310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% bubble Yuzuru %}
 Understood.  …What’s wrong, Anzu-san?

 Ahh, you’re curious about this illustration?
-To tell you the truth, I consulted Keito-sama about my personal outfit.
+To tell you the truth, I consulted Keito-sama about my personalized outfit.

 He then sketched the designs out for me as I explained them.